Jeep® Badge of Honor

 My Impact

-My focus was on building and maintaining the new design system, creating a consistent set of components and pages, and improving the overall experience for new and established users.
+My focus was on building and maintaining the new design system, creating a consistent set of components and pages, improving the flows, and improving the overall experience.

 Process